ravi17kr01/inventory-management-service/README.md

 Here you will find all the available API endpoints with parameters and responses.

-🔐 Note: For authenticated routes, click "Authorize" button and enter the token in this format:
+🔐 Note: For authenticated routes, click "Authorize" button and enter the token value from login route's response:

-Bearer <your_token_here>